|

 About 1989 I decided that I wanted to get into the hobby of collecting.
+Collecting something.
+I just wasn't sure what.
+I did establish a list of requirements before I got started.

-1.)
-I knew that I wanted to keep the items relatively small.
-The item needs to be easy to store and display.
-That ruled out engine blocks and steam driven tractors.
 2.)
 It had to be something that was not made any more.
 It did not want to get into something where they keep making new ones.
 This would get you to buy the latest in order to keep current.
 I did not want to collect stamps because they keep printing more of them.
 Coins were out too.
 Granted I could have gone after the older or specific coins.
 But no thank you.
 I decided against coins.
-3.)
-It had to be an item that I knew something about.
-This steered me toward a technical type item.
-4.)
-The item had to still be available.
-I had to be able to find or buy them.
-No sense trying to collect something if you can't find them.
-5.)
-They had to be affordable.

 So why did I choose to collect Slide Rules?